VinMoeMac/cse15l-lab-reports/lab5.md

 ## TA Response
 Hello,
-Considering that your problem relates to how long the merge function is running it is important to ensure that if a while loop is in your program that it is being broken
+Considering that your problem relates to how long the merge function is running it is important to ensure that if a while loop is in your program that it is being terminated at some point.

 ## Fix
 Prior to the fix the code for merge looked like this: